The Macroeconomic Effects of Corporate Tax Reforms: Empirical Evidence on the TCJA-17

-I turn to publicly-available business tax returns from the IRS to assess the response of c-corporations and pass-through businesses to the TCJA-17.
-The results are displayed in \autoref{Figure_TCJA17_Corps_vs_PT}.
+Given that a material corporate tax reduction should advantage c-corporations relative to pass-through business, I then examine whether the TCJA-17 has resulted in any reallocation across these two sectors.
+To do so, I leverage publicly available business tax returns from the IRS, and the results are displayed in \autoref{Figure_TCJA17_Corps_vs_PT}.

 The top row compares the response of output, investment and income reported by individuals for c-corporations and pass-through businesses, while the bottom row reports the share of c-corporate activity for each of these variables.
-Tax returns suggest an expansion of the c-corporate sector relative to the pass-through sector in response to the TCJA-17, and this is especially clear when one looks at the share of activity happening in the c-corporate sector.
-The decline in the years before the reform is consistent with the `secular rise' of pass-through businesses, but the trend is reversed in 2018 after the TCJA-17.
+Tax returns confirm an expansion of the c-corporate sector relative to the pass-through sector following the TCJA-17, and this is especially clear when one looks at the share of activity happening in the c-corporate sector.
+The decline in the years before the reform is consistent with the ``secular rise'' of pass-through businesses (see \cite{smith2019capitalists}, \cite{smith2022rise}, \cite{dyrda2025rise}), but the trend is reversed in 2018 after the TCJA-17.